Xia-Yijie/Xponge/API.md

 ``` python
 Bondi_radii(atom)
 ```
-This **function** is used to set the generalized Born radii as the Bondi radii.
+This **function** is used to set the generalized Born radii and scaled factor as the Bondi radii.

 ##### Input
 - `atom`: an Xponge.Atom instance, the atom to set the generalized Born radii